 Best Drugstore: Maybelline Eyestudio Master Precise All Day Liquid Eyeliner Makeup

 If you’re looking for a high-quality liner at a drugstore price, turn to this Maybelline gel liner.
-With plenty of five-star reviews on Amazon, you can rest assured that this formula is beloved by many.
+With plenty of positive reviews, you can rest assured that this formula is beloved by many.
 The gel is formula is made with innovative Ink technology that keeps the pigment saturated throughout the day.
 The waterproof and smudge-proof formula ensures that your look will stay in place without the need for touchups and reapplications.

 Best for Beginners: L'Oréal Infallible Liquid Eyeliner